gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "You look ridiculous," Sensy told Rash flatly as he came down the wooden steps to the mounting platform.
-He had sewn a pattern that he claimed was meant to be eagle's wings onto the side flaps of his cap during the winter, and had wrapped a bright yellow scarf around his neck.
+He had sewn a pattern that he claimed was meant to be eagle's wings onto the side flaps of his cap during the winter, and had wrapped a bright yellow scarf around his neck that the last of the autumn pack traders had sworn was all the rage in Gandan.

 Rash looked her up and down.
 "Really?
 Because I think you look amazing.
 Excuse me."
-He winked at Noxy and stepped around the speechless pair of thirteen-year-olds.
+He winked and stepped around the speechless pair of thirteen-year-olds.

 They were the last to arrive at the wooden platform that hung over the edge of the cloud pen.
 "Ears all!"
 Aft said loudly.
 He had changed into heavy pants, a